 There are few things that you can’t do as long as you are willing to apply yourself. –Greg LeMond

-Diabetes affects almost 26 million people in the United States, and it stands to reason that many of those people work.
+Diabetes affects more than 34 million people in the United States, and it stands to reason that many of those people work.
 Being gainfully employed can be rewarding and, very often, with benefits such as health insurance, a necessity.
-However, the workplace can add to the challenges of managing diabetes, in a number of ways.
+However, the workplace can add to the challenges of managing diabetes in a number of ways.
 Take the time to think about what your diabetes care needs are and how they affect or fit into your workday, and make sure to plan for you and your diabetes on the job.

 If you work outside or in another environment that may be hotter or colder than the ideal temperature for your diabetes supplies, get an insulated bag and use a heating or cooling pack as needed.